steven-martin/continuously-mac-webapp/README.md

 This will start the dev server on `http://localhost:4200/`, connecting to the API at `http://api.continuously-mac.com`.

-> You can change the location of the API in the environments file.
+> If you wish to run both the webapp and the API locally then you will need to install the [dedicated API](https://github.com/steven-martin/continuously-mac-api) and update the API url.
+You can change the location of the API in the environments file.

 ## Development